provectus/swiss-army-kube/example/README.md

 For destroy some module just remove it from modules.tf and run

-`terraform plan -var-file=example.tfvars -out plan && terraform apply plan`
+`terraform plan -out plan && terraform apply plan`